-Whilst the Social Sciences Division strongly supports open access to, and wide dissemination of, theses produced by its students, the Division has agreed that during the initial period (whilst both authors and publishers adapt to open access), access by others to the full text of digital theses will be restricted for three years by default.
-When completing the ORA online deposit form authors should therefore enter an embargo end date of three years from the date of deposit.
+Whilst the Social Sciences Division strongly supports open access to, and wide dissemination of, theses produced by its students, access to the full text of digital theses will be restricted for three years by default unless requirements of funding bodes require open access to be provided earlier (see below).
+This three year embargo is applied automatically by ORA staff.
+When completing the ORA online deposit form authors should therefore indicate whether they would like to 'opt out' of the default embargo and release their thesis earlier.
+For example, if the author's funding specifies an earlier release date.
 There is no need to complete a separate GSO3.C Dispensation from Consultation form at the time of deposit.